ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 nodepool-b2-7   b2-7     true          [...]   false           2         1         0            1           0     3
 </code></pre>

-And in a few moments, the new node is created and active, nd all the pods are running:
+And in a few moments, the new node is created and active, and all the pods are running:

 <pre class="console"><code>$ kubectl get nodepools
 $ kubectl get nodepools